 If you are not accepted, you will have no financial obligation to the University.
 If you are participating in the Purdue Global Commitment trial period, you become financially responsible for any charges that you incur on your student account if you remain enrolled after the completion of the trial period.
 Questions regarding the admissions decision should be addressed to the Dean of the academic program to which you applied.

-In addition, you must be in good academic standing.
-If you are not, you may appeal to the Dean of the school you wish to enter.
+If you were not in good academic standing in your prior enrollment, you may appeal to the Dean of the school you wish to enter.
 Your letter of appeal should explain the circumstances that caused you to fall below the satisfactory academic progress standards, what corrective actions you have taken to ensure success upon returning to your studies, and your desired start date.

 If your appeal is approved, the approval will indicate the conditions of your return, including your status upon return and academic plan goals.
 If extenuating circumstances (e.g., death in the family, illness or injury, or other undue hardship) hindered your academic performance, then you may be approved to return academically eligible for financial aid in Financial Aid Warning (Academic Probation) status or Financial Aid Probation (Final Academic Probation) status.
 If you had not yet begun your Financial Aid Warning period in the last term of your most recent enrollment, you will be eligible to return on Financial Aid Warning for one term and continue on to Financial Aid Probation if you need more time to meet the academic standards and have met the term progress goals defined in your appeal approval.
 If you already began your Financial Aid Warning period, then you will return directly on Financial Aid Probation.
 If you did not experience extenuating circumstances, your appeal may still be approved if you have demonstrated that you have the academic potential to succeed upon return, but you may only be eligible to return in a financial aid ineligible status (Extended Enrollment).
 The Dean of the school will either confirm your desired start date or require additional time before you are allowed to reenter.